shashankpandey2411/Data_analysis-on-MovieLens-20M--PySpark/README.md

 ## This project will demonstrate how to get started using pySpark and the DataFrame API to perform some basic data analysis, including:

-  -reading in data
+  - reading in data

-  -performing aggregations and joins using the Spark SQL module
+  - performing aggregations and joins using the Spark SQL module

-  -calculating summary statistics
+  - calculating summary statistics

   We will use the MovieLens 20M Dataset on movie ratings to find out: